pritpal20/vector/README.md

 ☘ A better way in my opinion, is to:
 **Use an implementation with a high growth factor** like mine,
 and **use `shrink_to_fit()` remove redundancies after you've completed inserting all the elements**.
-This is because you don't always know how much space you need (Sometimes it depend on the input),
+This is because you don't always know how much space you need (Sometimes it depends on the input),
 and over-reserving isn't always a good thing.